-Some components must be mounted in a specific position with respect to other components e.g. the housing of the in-line pump must remain filled with fluid to provide lubrication.
+Some components must be mounted in a specific position concerning other components, e.g. the housing of the in-line pump must remain filled with fluid to provide lubrication.

-To accelerate troubleshooting, the inclusion of test points for pressure readings are suggested.
+To accelerate troubleshooting, the inclusion of test points for pressure readings is suggested.

 Knowing the actual system is the best aid to troubleshooting with confidence.
 There are some additional practices which increase the ability of the system:

-There are three simple maintenance procedures which have the greatest effect on hydraulic system performance, efficiency and life:
+There are three simple maintenance procedures which have the most significant effect on hydraulic system performance, efficiency and life: